Usama ibn Munqidh: Family

 Usama had three brothers, Muhammad, 'Ali, and Munqidh; his cousin, also named Muhammad, succeeded Usama's uncle Sultan as emir of Shaizar.
 He had a son, Murhaf, in 1126, and another son, Abu Bakr, who died as a child.
 He had a daughter, Umm Farwa, in Hisn Kayfa in 1166.
 He mentions other children, but their names, and the name of his wife or wives, are unknown.

 The picture he painted of his father was of a pious religious man who was not interested in the affairs of this world.
 He would spend most of his time reading the Quran, fasting and hunting during the day and at night would copy the Quran.
 He also recounted a few battles his father joined against the crusaders in his autobiography Kitab al Itibar.

 Religion

-It is sometimes assumed that Usama was Shi'ite, because he often writes about 'Ali, his family cooperated with the Fatimids and other Shi'ite dynasties, and he himself served the Fatimids in Egypt.
-Philip K. Hitti thought he had a "secret sympathy" with the Shi'ites.
-Paul M. Cobb does not think there is enough evidence one way or the other, but believes he was probably Sunni with "acceptable Shi'ite tendencies."
-Robert Irwin thinks the Banu Munqidh were Twelver Shi'ites (unlike the Fatimids who were Seveners), and that another clue to Usama's Shi'ism is his dislike of jihad, which is different in the Shia doctrine.
-Usama also admired Christian monks and holy men, and was disturbed that Muslims were not as pious as Christians.
-He was very fond of Sufis when he first learned about them late in his life in Damascus.
+Usama's religious affiliation remains a subject of academic debate due to the sectarian fluidity of his era.
+While his family, the Banu Munqidh, cooperated with the Isma'ili Fatimids and he served in their court in Egypt, Usama frequently expressed reverence for 'Ali.
+Philip K. Hitti suggested Usama held a "secret sympathy" with Shi'ism.
+Paul M. Cobb argues the evidence is inconclusive, positing that Usama was likely a Sunni who harbored "acceptable Shi'ite tendencies" common among the Arab aristocracy of his time.
+Conversely, Robert Irwin contends the Banu Munqidh were Twelver Shi'ites.
+Irwin notes that Usama’s memoirs lack the state-sponsored ideological rhetoric of jihad championed by his contemporaries, reflecting a worldview grounded instead in traditional Arab chivalry.

+Usama observed the intense physical devotion of Christian monks with fascination.
+He cited their rigorous asceticism as a rhetorical device to urge his fellow Muslims toward greater religious zeal.
+In his final years in Damascus, after retiring from a lifetime of warfare, Usama embraced asceticism and closely associated with Sufi mystics.